-NUR 203 - Medical/Surgical Nursing II
+NUR203 Medical/Surgical Nursing II

-This course focuses on identifying best practices in caring for clients with digestive disorders, urinary alterations, hyperglycemic and hypoglycemic disorders and cancer.
+This course focuses on identifying best practices in caring for clients with digestive disorders, urinary alterations and cancer.
 Students will practice using nursing informatics in organizing client information and care.
-Nutritional needs for these patients are addressed.
+Nutritional needs for these clients are addressed.
 Upon successful course completion, students will be able to apply knowledge and skills to safely care for a variety of clients with acute and chronic healthcare alterations.
-Prerequisite: NUR169

-NUR 204 - Acute Care Nursing I
+NUR204 Acute Care Nursing I

-This course focuses on the provision of client-centered care to patients with acute, chronic and complex healthcare needs across the life span.
+This course focuses on the provision of client-centered care to clients with acute, chronic and complex healthcare needs across the life span.
 The elements of evidence-based practice will be utilized to enhance the plan of care.
-Students are given the opportunity to gain cognitive, affective and psychomotor skills in the delivery of care to patients with cardiovascular, hematopoietic and lymphatic disorders.
+Students are given the opportunity to gain cognitive, affective and psychomotor skills in the delivery of care to clients with cardiovascular, hematopoietic and lymphatic disorders.
 Students will learn the skills of intravenous phlebotomy and electrocardiogram tracing.
 Sources of informatics will be utilized in the care setting to organize and manage client care.
-Upon successful course completion, students will be able to apply knowledge and skills to safely care for a variety of clients with acute, chronic and complex healthcare alterations Prerequisite: NUR203
+Upon successful course completion, students will be able to apply knowledge and skills to safely care for a variety of clients with acute, chronic and complex healthcare alterations

-NUR 205 - Medical/Surgical Nursing I
+NUR205 Medical Surgical Nursing I

 This course introduces the student to health promotion, health maintenance, and health restoration as it relates to client-centered care.
 Students continue to build on previously acquired knowledge and skills.
 Application of the nursing process continues as well as theory and practice in documentation.
 Students are beginning to explore the quality improvement process in the classroom and clinical setting.
 Concepts of mental health across the lifespan are introduced.
-Opportunities for experience in caring for selected clients with musculoskeletal, and mental health deviations are provided to coordinate with classroom instruction.
-Prerequisite: NUR118/NUR179
+Opportunities for experience in caring for selected clients with mental health deviations are provided to coordinate with classroom instruction.

-NUR 206 - Medical/Surgical Nursing II
+NUR206 Medical Surgical Nursing II

 The focus of the course includes health promotion, health maintenance, and health restoration.
 Students continue to build on previously acquired knowledge and skills.
 Opportunities for experience in caring for clients with perioperative needs, digestive and urinary alterations, and cancer are provided to coordinate with classroom instruction.
 The student will be given practice in identifying best practices from provided sources of current nursing evidence.
 In addition, the student will continue to identify how the interdisciplinary team functions for individual clients with serious healthcare deviations and how the practical nurse communicates information that may be utilized by the interdisciplinary team.
 Students will utilize nursing informatics to organize client care.
 Application of the nursing process continues as well as theory and practice in documentation.
-Nutritional needs for these patients are addressed.
-Prerequisite: NUR205
+Nutritional needs for these clients are addressed.

-NUR 207 - Medical/Surgical Nursing III
+NUR207 Medical Surgical Nursing III